 In addition, the University may place commercial paper under a \$300 million Taxable Commercial Paper Note.
-Under this agreement, no outstanding borrowings existed as of August 31, 2020.
-Outstanding borrowings of \$300 million existed as of August 31, 2019.
-The University also may draw \$765 million in standby lines of credit to supplement working capital requirements.
-As of August 31, 2020 and 2019, there were outstanding borrowings of \$380 million and \$85 million, respectively, under this agreement.
+Under this agreement, outstanding borrowings of \$100 million existed as of August 31, 2021, and no outstanding borrowings existed as of August 31, 2020.
+The University also may draw \$725 million in standby lines of credit to supplement working capital requirements.
+Under this agreement, no outstanding borrowings existed as of August 31, 2021, and outstanding borrowings of \$380 million existed as of August 31, 2020.

-Lastly, the University holds institution-designated endowments of \$4,217 million and \$4,126 million as of August 31, 2020 and 2019, respectively.
+Lastly, the University holds institution-designated endowments of \$5,562 million and \$4,217 million as of August 31, 2021 and 2020, respectively.
 Although the University does not intend to spend from its institution-designated endowment funds-other than amounts appropriated for spending through its annual budget approval and appropriation process-amounts from its institution-designated endowment could be made available if necessary, subject to liquidity of the underlying investments.

-15. Functional Classification of Expenses
+16. Functional Classification of Expenses